lars-frogner/OpenBabyMonitor/README.md

 ### Accessing the web application

 You can control the baby monitor through a web application that is accessed by opening the URL https://babymonitor in a browser.
-This requires that you are connected to the device's wireless access point, or to same local wireless network as the device.
+This requires that you are connected to the Pi's wireless access point, or to same local wireless network as the Pi.

-> **_Note:_** In the above URL, `babymonitor` is the hostname of the baby monitor device.
+> **_Note:_** In the above URL, `babymonitor` is the hostname of the Pi.
 Many routers automatically append a suffix like `.local`, `.home` or `.lan` to the hostnames of the devices on its network, so if the short version of the URL doesn't work, try adding one of the suffixes.
-No suffix is required when connected to the device's access point.
+No suffix is required when connected to the Pi's access point.

 Upon loading the website, your browser will typically show a warning about the site not being secure.
 This is expected and can typically be bypassed by clicking *Advanced* -> *Continue anyway* or something similar.
 While this is perfectly secure in the context of communicating with a device on the local network, **you should generally not bypass such warnings encountered when browsing the internet**.

 > **_Note:_** Both the `https` and `http` protocol is supported, but `https` is recommended because it encrypts the communication.
-However, because the device only uses the local network and thus is not connected to the internet, it has to use a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) for the `https` protocol.
+However, because the baby monitor only uses the local network and thus is not connected to the internet, it has to use a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) for the `https` protocol.
 Since such certificates are not as secure as certificates validated by a third party, they cause most browsers to emit warnings.

 ### Signing in

 A password is required to sign in to the web application.
-If you used a [pre-built image](#installation) to install the baby monitor software, the default password is `babymonitor`.
+If you used a [pre-built system image](#installation) to install the baby monitor software on the Pi, the default password is `babymonitor`.
 If you did a [manual installation](#manual-setup), you specified this password during the setup.
 It is a good idea to change this in the network settings after you have signed in the first time.

 ### Basic operation